-These questions will indicate the quality of deductive reasoning and inductive reasoning which contribute to Critical thinking ability.
+These questions will indicate the quality of deductive and inductive reasoning, contributing to critical thinking ability.

-Abstract reasoning will indicate the ability to think clearly, identify logical patterns, learn new skills and solve complex problems.
+Abstract reasoning indicates the ability to think, identify logical patterns, learn new skills and solve complex problems.
 It is an indicator of fluid intelligence and shows an ability to strategize.

 Financial Analysis covers topics on ratios, leverage, working capital, etc.